aizvorski/gamess-build-manylinux/README.md

 The resulting binary is intended to be widely portable across recent Linux versions.
 It uses the [manylinux](https://github.com/pypa/manylinux) method of dynamically linking old versions of libc, libm and libpthread (which newer versions are backward compatible with) and statically linking everything else.

 Currently it uses manylinux2014, compatible with Ubuntu 20.04+, CentOS 7+, Fedora 32+, and openSUSE 15.3+ (and probably RHEL 7+ and Ubuntu 13.04+).
 The build itself is hosted on CentOS 7 and uses the GCC 10 toolchain.

+## Todo

+- [ ] Run tests after build
+- [ ] Set owner/permissions on resulting binary
+- [ ] Package binary+extra files as a tar.gz
+- [ ] Statically link libgomp as well
+- [ ] Link using a patched version of lked (need to figure out how to make lked use gcc as the linker, and pass a bunch of extra options at the end)
+- [ ] Build with Intel MKL (possibly faster, need to check license)
+- [ ] Include LibXC